scottoffen/grapevine-docs/docs/gv-overview.md

 slug: /
 ---

-Grapevine is REST/HTTP server that listens for incoming requests and routes them to specific methods in your code.
-It can also serve static assets.
-While it is flexible in how it can be used, it is not intended to be a replacement for IIS.
-Rather, it's intended use is to be an embedded server in an application whose primary purpose is not a web server.
-You can embedd it in a Windows Service, a desktop application or a console application.
+Grapevine is a fast, unopinionated, embeddable, minimalist web framework for .NET.
+Grapevine is not intended to be a replacement for IIS or ASP.NET, but rather to function as an embedded REST/HTTP server in non-ASP.NET projects.

+- Grapevine listens for incoming requests and routes them to specific functions and methods in your code
+- Grapevine can serve static HTML, JavaScript, CSS and images, as well as other static assets

 ## Inspiration